 1. Consider your content marketing objectives

-Content marketing requires a clear trajectory, and your plan needs a defined focus to drive your business forward.
+Content marketing requires a clear trajectory, and your content strategy plan needs a defined focus to drive your business forward.
 Your intentions for your company can include a variety of goals.
-However, it’s important to review them to direct your marketing efforts.
+However, it’s important to review them to direct your content marketing efforts.

 - Establish brand awareness